dalefrench/lambda-aggregator-pattern/README.md

 ## Useful commands

 * `npx cdk deploy RestApiExpressStepFunctionStack` Deploy the REST API
-* `npx cdk deploy HttpApiExpressStepFunctionStack` Deploy the HTTP API
+* `npx cdk deploy HttpApiExpressStepFunctionStack` Deploy the HTTP API (Currently requires manual switch in console of integration types to the step function one)

 * `npm run build`   compile typescript to js
 * `npm run watch`   watch for changes and compile